thomaslsimpson/gcquery/README.md

 This simple jQuery plugin will grab the events for today from a public google calendar.

+It would be very easy to extend it for different time periods.
+I'll do that if someone asks me to or if I end up needing to do it myself.

+I use it read specials and other sschedules events for businesses.
+They can just manage one or more Google Calendars and I can pull that information and put it on their web site.
+This way they don't have to modify multiple information sources.

 ```
 <script src="https://ajax.googleapis.com/ajax/libs/jquery/2.2.0/jquery.min.js"></script>
 <script src="gcquery/gcquery.js"></script>